skasproject/skas/docsite/docs/installation.md

 Use "kubectl-sk [command] --help" for more information about a command.
 ```

 SKAS is now fully installed.
-You can now move on initial configuration
+You can now move on usage part.